 Learn why it is important to test your aquarium water and add plants to your aquarium.

-Have you collected you live plants from your assigned store?
+Have you collected your plants from your assigned store?

-This week Tappers covers the seven most important variables to test in your aquarium water to ensure your fish stay happy and healthy (ammonia, nitrite, nitrate, pH, KH, GH and chlorine using the test strips you have received in your aquarium kit.
+This week Tappers covers the seven most important variables to test in your aquarium water to ensure your fish stay happy and healthy (ammonia, nitrite, nitrate, pH, KH and GH using the test strips you have received in your aquarium kit.

 Learn about what constitutes good water and bad water for fish, the concepts of acidity and alkalinity and its measurement in terms of pH using your test strips.
 Tappers also explains the Nitrogen Cycle, in very simple terms, which is at the core of keeping your fish happy and healthy and the role bacteria in your filter play in this to keep your aquarium clear of fish-waste pollution.

 In addition to the tasks shown in this week's film, please download the following PDFs worksheets before your lesson.
 Each child receives a copy of the weekly task sheet which include the following questions which may be worth highlighting in any discussions you have after they have watched the film.

 Make sure you use the techniques and information shown in the video to test your aquarium water with your test kit and record it on your classroom wall chart.
 Are all the parameters you measured within safe and healthy limits?

 Don't forget to award your Fishkeeper of the Week and present them with their sticker and certificate.
 Tell us why you selected this student.

 Check out our Instagram Feed for other Fishkeepers of the Week and let us know how your class got on this week by emailing us examples of your work and images of your class working on the project to [email protected]